Centers & Institutes for Research and Service

 The National Institute for Early Education Research (NIEER) is dedicated to improving early childhood education and care for all children through research.
 The project is headed by Dr. W. Steven Barnett and counts many distinguished GSE faculty members as participants.

 Proof Comprehension Research Group

 The Proof Comprehension Research Group is a collective of academics whose research focuses on the reading and presentation of mathematical proofs, as performed by university students and mathematicians.
 Their research interests include assessing the reading comprehension of mathematical proofs, comparing the ways in which expert and novices read proofs, and evaluating the extent to which certain variations in the presentation of proofs (e.g. type of content, medium, organization of information) affect comprehension.
-The group is led by Professor Keith Weber and Associate Professor Juan Pablo Mejia-Ramos.
+The group is led by Professors Keith Weber and Juan Pablo Mejía Ramos.

 Robert B. Davis Institute for Learning